-Cut scenes and loading from cartridges and not disc was a major talking point back in the day, especially when the N64 was compared to the other disc based consoles that were around at the time.
+Yes it’s true that cut scenes and loading games from cartridges and not disc was a major talking point back in the day, especially when the N64 was compared to the other disc based consoles that were around at the time.

-So now here are six of my favorite games that I have played/owned on the Nintendo 64 and to me are still fantastic to play:
+Here are Six of my favorite games that I have played/owned on the Nintendo 64 and to me are still fantastic to play today:

 1. Super Mario 64

 Super Mario 64 contains 15 massive 3D worlds that are cleverly laid-out so that there’s never a dull moment.
 Each world requires Mario to find seven stars, and also find a hidden secret star, in order to move onto the next area.
 This game recaptures the classic game play style of the original 2D series that was on previous Nintendo consoles.
 This is just one game that has excellent replay value and is fun for everyone from children to adults.

 Goldeneye was the best game in 1997, and to this day is arguably the best FPS to ever come out as it is the game that revolutionized the First Person genre.
 There is a lot more to do in this game than just blow away your enemy.
 Goldeneye 007 is built around 18 levels that must be played through in linear fashion in the easy mode, which will open up the possibility of playing the game in harder levels once completed.
 You will need to master all the different weapons available, as in some levels there are only a one or a few weapons available.
 You will also need to perform covert operations in typical Bond style all based on actual events from the Goldeneye movie.
 Just awesome.